Priyank-Bhagat/Crypto_Cal/README.md

 </p>

-Users can also see the cryptocurrency price from the previous month by just clicking🖱️ on the currency logo/name. we implemented web view .
+Users can also see the cryptocurrency price from the previous month by just clicking🖱️ on the currency logo/name.
+We used WebView to show graphs and historic data.

 <p>